grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 ## Init and VU stages

-Scripts must contain, at the very least, a `default` function.
+Scripts must contain, at least, a `default` function.
 The `default` function defines the entry point for your VUs, similar to the `main()` function in other languages:

 <CodeGroup labels={["Default/Main function"]} lineNumbers={[true]}>